DevWL/singleton-on-traits/README.md

 ```
 use TraitsSingleton;
 ```
-to body of another calss to transform this class to valied singleton in=mplementation
+to body of another calss to transform this class to valied singleton inmplementation

 > PROS